rackerlabs/technical-blog/_posts/2020-06-04-flight-to-the-cloud.md

 #### The history of traditional storage

 Let's start with the traditional approach to handling and storing data.
-In the past, corporations spent millions on real estate assets and billions on IT infrastructure inside them.
+In the past, corporations spent millions on real estate assets and billions on the IT infrastructure inside them.
 Traditional storage includes the following
 components:

-- **The Selectron tube**: Originally developed in 1946 with a capacity of 256 to 4096 bits (32 to 512 bytes).
-The 4096-bit Selectron was ten inches long and three inches wide.
+- **The Selectron tube**: Originally developed in 1946 with a capacity of 256 to 4096 bits (32 to 512 bytes), the 4096-bit Selectron was ten inches long and three inches wide.

 - **Punch cards**: Until the mid-1970s,  computers used punch cards.
 Fun fact: the use of punch cards predates computers.
 The textile industry used them to control mechanized textile looms as early as 1725.

 - **Magnetic drum memory**: Invented in 1932 and popular in mid-20th century computers, magnetic drum memory came with over 10 KB capacity.

 - **Floppy disks**: IBM introduced flexible disks in the late 20th century, and